skiupace/Git-Nav/README.md

 <h2>💻 Built with</h2>
 <p>Language: Rust.</p>

-Dependencies used in the project:
+Dependencies used in the project :
 *   crossterm
 *   git2
 *   ignore